az508/MarkerBasedNonoverlappingCalibration/README.md

 ## Example

-We added a simple data to test if the code works fine.
+We added a simple dataset to test if the code works fine.

 1, calibrate first marker to target first camera.

     cp ./sample_data/board0/board.yml ./build/